 Other services provided to the Hampshire community should work properly but occasionally may experience technical difficulties.
 If you experience a problem with a system, you should notify IT promptly so they may determine if it can be resolved.

-Third party and/or systems hosted outside of Hampshire College may or may not function as expected following updating of a username.
+Third party and systems hosted outside of Hampshire College may or may not function as expected following updating of a username.

-The request for an update in username must come from the person’s Hampshire email account and can be sent to firstname.lastname@example.org or they may enter an IT Ticket if the user has access to ticketing.
+The request for an update in username must come from a person's Hampshire account and can be sent to email@example.com or the person may enter an IT Ticket if the user has access to ticketing.

 Once a request is made, we will identify a mutually convenient time to update your username.
 At the time we agree upon, we will change your username in our systems.
 It will take a few minutes to take effect, so please allow 10 minutes for the changes to go through.
 Your password will NOT change, but you can choose to change your password anytime at http://password.hampshire.edu.